Centralized backup management across cloud resources

 Research

 Foundational research was conducted by the UXR team to understand how Compute Engine users think about protecting their Compute Engine VMs.
-We learned that most users are using snapshots, which are Compute Engine's built-in backup mechanism, which informed us that there had to be a clear value-add for users to adopt GCBDR as their backup mechanism.

 Key takeaways